nvfp/carbon/README.md

 This is a Python utilities module developed by the [author](https://nvfp.github.io) that bundles functions used across many of his projects.

+Quick Tip: If you're here because you need to run a specific project that uses this module, simply follow the **Installation** section.

 ## Installation